benedictusharley/Student_Performance_Analysis_Portugal/README.md

 # Student_Performance_Analysis_Portugal
-Analysis of 2005-2006 student performance in two Portuguese schools.
-Explores the impact of factors like weekend alcohol consumption, family relationships, and travel time on final grades.
-Includes dataset, exploratory data analysis, regression models, and statistical tests to identify significant predictors of academic performance.
+This project analyzes the relationships between academic performance and various socio-economic and lifestyle factors for students in Portugal's Alentejo region during the 2005-2006 academic year.
+Using data from two public schools, the study explores the impact of variables such as weekend alcohol consumption, family relationships, and travel time on students' final grades.
+The analysis includes exploratory data analysis, regression modeling, and statistical testing to uncover significant predictors of academic performance.
+The repository contains the dataset, analysis scripts, and visualizations.